MyadaRoshdi/P3/writeup_template.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
-I organized this report in a form of Questions & Answers which Cover all rubric points.
+I also organized this report in a form of Questions & Answers which Cover all rubric points.

 ---
 ### 1. Files Submitted & Code Quality